kwonyoung9120/torch-ngp/readme.md

    2. Change the transformation matrix with your results in json files.
 And run torch-ngp with your poses.

-   For your information, the stereo images that we provide were `08.jpg` and `16.jpg` in the dataset.
+   For your information, the stereo images that we've provided were `08.jpg` and `16.jpg` in the dataset.
 Please check the split infomations from `transform_[train\val\test].json`.

 4. Describe the differences on your document with the images in `./your_workspace/validation/` or the mesh(NeRF only, not avalible for TensorRF) `./your_workspace/meshes/`.

+If you want more options to train NeRF, please check the original README below.

-If you have any question about the assignment, feel free to ask me on email(rky912@postech.ac.kr).
+Also, if you have any question about the assignment, feel free to ask me on email(rky912@postech.ac.kr).

 Best regards,